ArcBlock/abtnode-docs/src/deployment/from-aws-ami/index.md

 ![](./images/11-public-hostname.png)

 Once install, you have a few options to open your Blocklet Server.
-You can use `https://Your-Public-IP.ip.abtnet.io` if you want to login using https, or simply use your `http://You_Public_IP` or `EC2 Hostname as domain` to set up your node; this step requires you have [ABT Wallet]( https://abtwallet.io) installed.
+You can use `https://Your-Public-IP.ip.abtnet.io` if you want to login using https, or simply use your `http://You_Public_IP` or `EC2 Hostname as domain` to set up your node; this step requires you have [DID Wallet]( https://abtwallet.io) installed.

 ![](./images/12-setup-abtnode.png)